Blake-Madden/OleanderStemmingLibrary/readme.md

 ### Adding to your project

-The recommended way to add this library to you project is by including the following to your CMakeLists.txt:
+The recommended way to add this library to your project is by including the following to your CMakeLists.txt:

 ```cmake
 target_link_libraries(myProject oleanderstemminglibrary)